 The following organizations have useful materials to support, protect and empower immigrant working people:

-The Administrative Relief Resource Center is a project of the Committee For Immigration Reform Implementation.
+The Administrative Relief Resource Center is a project of the Committee for Immigration Reform Implementation.

-Centro de los Derechos del Migrante, Inc. uses education, outreach and leadership development; intake, evaluation and referral services; litigation support and direct representation; and policy advocacy to defend and protect the rights of workers as they move between their home communities in Mexico and their workplaces in the United States.
+Centro de los Derechos del Migrante Inc. uses education, outreach and leadership development; intake, evaluation and referral services; litigation support and direct representation; and policy advocacy to defend and protect the rights of workers as they move between their home communities in Mexico and their workplaces in the United States.

-Farmworker Justice empowers migrant and seasonal farmworkers to improve their living and working conditions.
+Farmworker Justice empowers migrant and seasonal farm workers to improve their living and working conditions.

-Mijente is a hub for social justice organizing that is pro-Latinx, but pro-Black, pro-woman, pro-queer, and pro-poor.
+Mijente is a hub for social justice organizing that is pro-Latinx, but pro-black, pro-woman, pro-queer and pro-poor.

-National Council of La Raza is the nation's largest constituency-based Hispanic organization that works to reduce poverty and discrimination, and improve life opportunities for all Hispanic Americans.
+The National Council of La Raza is the nation's largest constituency-based Hispanic organization that works to reduce poverty and discrimination, and improve life opportunities for all Hispanic Americans.

 The National Domestic Workers Alliance is the nation’s leading voice for dignity and fairness for the millions of domestic workers in the United States, most of whom are women.

-National Employment Law Project is a national advocacy organization for employment rights of lower-wage and immigrant workers.
+The National Employment Law Project is a national advocacy organization for employment rights of lower-wage and immigrant workers.

-National Immigration Law Center engages in policy analysis, litigation, education and advocacy for racial, economic and social justice for low-income immigrants.
+The National Immigration Law Center engages in policy analysis, litigation, education and advocacy for racial, economic and social justice for low-income immigrants.

-The National Immigration Project of the National Lawyers’ Guild provides legal and technical support to immigrant communities, legal practitioners and all advocates seeking to advance the rights of non-citizens.
+The National Immigration Project of the National Lawyers Guild provides legal and technical support to immigrant communities, legal practitioners and all advocates seeking to advance the rights of non-citizens.

-#Not1More builds collaboration between individuals, organizations, artists, and allies to expose, confront, and overcome unjust immigration laws.
+#Not1More builds collaboration between individuals, organizations, artists and allies to expose, confront and overcome unjust immigration laws.

 United We Dream is a national immigrant youth-led organization whose mission is to achieve equal access to higher education for all people, regardless of immigration status.